TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-notebooks.md

 **Problem**

-Unable to create account with notebooks, or enable notebooks on an existing account
+Unable to create account with notebooks, or enable notebooks on an existing account.

 ## **Recommended Steps**